Laufire/aws-sms-helper/ReadMe.md

-# AWS SMS Verify
+# AWS SMS Helper

-  A library to verify mobile numbers, by sending SMS verification codes, through AWS SNS.
+  A library to help with sending SMS, through AWS SNS.

 ## Notes